 Matthew Cowley, the son of Abbie Hyde and Matthias F. Cowley, was born on August 2, 1897, in Preston, Idaho.
 Later that year, the Cowley family moved to Salt Lake City, Utah, due to Matthias’s call as a new apostle.
-Young Matthew grew up in the Salt Lake Valley and attended Latter-day Saints’ University (now LDS Business College) until 1914 when he to became a full-time missionary.
+Young Matthew grew up in the Salt Lake Valley and attended Latter-day Saints’ University (now Ensign College) until 1914 when he became a full-time missionary.

 Deeply moved by his older brother Moses’s tales of missionary service in Hawaii, Matthew requested to serve a mission and was also assigned there.
 However, his neighbor, Anthon H. Lund, the first counselor to President Joseph F. Smith, was inspired to send Matthew to New Zealand instead.
 Cowley and the Saints he served in the Pacific would never be the same.